 Renting Scooty stayed the exclusive option.

 We got 2 Scooties for Rs.800/- at Port Blair for the same-day return.
-Usually, the shop proprietor provides Scooty/Motorbike from opening till closing time of the day.
+Usually, the shop proprietor provides Scooty/Motorbike from opening till closing time.
 That equates to about 9-10hrs, and we had half the time left.

 The fuel station was nearby too.
 I was surprised to see the petrol prices in Port Blair.
 It was about Rs.74-Rs.76.
 Both the Scooty seemed ideal to cover the long route of the Chidiya Tapu.